awsdocs/aws-ruby-developer-guide/doc_source/s3-example-client-side-encryption-with-client-master-key.rst

 .. _aws-ruby-sdk-s3-example-client-side-encryption-with-client-master-key:

 ############################################################
-Encrypting an |S3| Bucket Item with a Client-Side AES256 Key
+Encrypting an |S3| Bucket Item with a Client-Side Master Key
 ############################################################

 .. meta::
     :description:
-        Encrypt Amazon S3 bucket items with a client-side 256-bit AES key using this AWS SDK for Ruby code example.
+        Encrypt Amazon S3 bucket items with a client-side master key using this AWS SDK for Ruby code example.
     :keywords: AWS SDK for Ruby code examples

 The following example uses the
 `Cipher <http://ruby-doc.org/stdlib-2.0.0/libdoc/openssl/rdoc/OpenSSL/Cipher.html>`_
-class to encrypt an item with a |KMS| key and the :ruby-sdk-api:`put_object <Aws/S3/Client.html#put_object-instance_method>` method to add the item :code-ruby:`my_item` to the bucket :code-ruby:`my_bucket` in the :code:`us-west-2` region.
+class to encrypt an item with a 256-bit AES key and the :ruby-sdk-api:`put_object <Aws/S3/Client.html#put_object-instance_method>` method to add the item :code-ruby:`my_item` to the bucket :code-ruby:`my_bucket` in the :code:`us-west-2` region.